syazantri/os232/links.md

 2. [Penjelasan Linux File System](https://youtu.be/EwRW1Ga9jHQ?si=mXIZmSguCIVlrCK9)🎬
    <br> I think the speaker's explanation is good and suitable for you who likes to watch bahasa video.
 3. [Learning the Linux File System](https://youtu.be/HIXzJ3Rz9po?si=HWlgEOObV3ESfBII)🎬
    <br> Recommended!
 This video is really structured and well explained.
-Watch this if you have 30 minutes.
+Watch this if you have 30 minute.

 ## 4️⃣ <samp> WEEK 04 <samp> - Addressing, Shared Lib, & Pointer
 <samp> coming soon... <samp>